zhilonglu/tf/README.md

 # tf
-tensorflow learning
-introduce tensorflow using
-some examples for NN using
-some examples for DNN using
+tensorflow learning,introduce tensorflow using,giving some examples for NN using,give some examples for CNN RNN LSTM using